Benito Mussolini: Atheism and anti-clericalism

 Mussolini was raised by a devoutly Catholic mother and an anti-clerical father.
-His mother Rosa had him baptised into the Roman Catholic Church, and took her children to Mass every Sunday.
+His mother Rosa had him baptised into the Catholic Church, and took her children to Mass every Sunday.
 His father never attended.
-Mussolini regarded his time at a religious boarding school as punishment, compared the experience to hell, and "once refused to go to morning Mass and had to be dragged there by force."
+Mussolini regarded his time at a religious boarding school as punishment, compared the experience to hell, and "once refused to go to morning Mass and had to be dragged there by force".

 Mussolini became anti-clerical like his father.
-As a young man, he "proclaimed himself to be an atheist and several times tried to shock an audience by calling on God to strike him dead."
-He believed that science had proven there was no God, and that the historical Jesus was ignorant and mad.
-He considered religion a disease of the psyche, and accused Christianity of promoting resignation and cowardice.
-Mussolini is claimed to be superstitious, because after hearing of the curse of the Pharaohs, he ordered the immediate removal of an Egyptian mummy that he had been gifted from the Palazzo Chigi.
+As a young man, he "proclaimed himself to be an atheist and several times tried to shock an audience by calling on God to strike him dead".
+He then believed that science had proven there was no God, and that the historical Jesus was ignorant and mad.
+He also considered religion a disease of the psyche, and accused Christianity of promoting resignation and cowardice.

+Also while a young man, Mussolini made vitriolic attacks against Christianity and the Catholic Church, which he accompanied with provocative remarks about the consecrated host, and about a love affair between Christ and Mary Magdalene.
+He denounced socialists who were tolerant of religion, or who had their children baptised, and called for socialists who accepted religious marriage to be expelled from the party.
+He denounced the Catholic Church in 1904 for "its authoritarianism and refusal to allow freedom of thought ..."
+Mussolini's newspaper, La Lotta di Classe, reportedly had an anti-Christian editorial stance.

-Mussolini was an admirer of Friedrich Nietzsche.
+Mussolini was an admirer of Friedrich Nietzsche from his early professional years.
 According to Denis Mack Smith, "In Nietzsche he found justification for his crusade against the Christian virtues of humility, resignation, charity, and goodness."
 He valued Nietzsche's concept of the superman, "The supreme egoist who defied both God and the masses, who despised egalitarianism and democracy, who believed in the weakest going to the wall and pushing them if they did not go fast enough."
-On his 60th birthday, Mussolini received a gift from Hitler of a complete twenty-four volume set of the works of Nietzsche.
+On his 60th birthday, Hitler gave Mussolini a complete twenty-four volume set of the works of Nietzsche.

-Mussolini made vitriolic attacks against Christianity and the Catholic Church, which he accompanied with provocative remarks about the consecrated host, and about a love affair between Christ and Mary Magdalene.
-He denounced socialists who were tolerant of religion, or who had their children baptised, and called for socialists who accepted religious marriage to be expelled from the party.
-He denounced the Catholic Church for "its authoritarianism and refusal to allow freedom of thought ..."
-Mussolini's newspaper, La Lotta di Classe, reportedly had an anti-Christian editorial stance.
+Mussolini is claimed to be superstitious, because after hearing of the curse of the Pharaohs around 1922, he ordered the immediate removal of an Egyptian mummy that he had been gifted from the Palazzo Chigi.